Photo Tour of Trinity

 A film set from the Grand Seduction Located in New Bonaventure

-Approximately 25 minutes from the Artisan Inn
+• Distance: 25 minutes from Artisan Inn

 Fort Point

-Approximately 19 minutes from the Artisan Inn.
+• Distance: 19 minutes from Artisan Inn

 NORTH of TRINITY on ROUTE 230